 In our numerical experiments, we compute CPO everywhere irrespective of the actual mineralogical phase.
 We scale the elastic tensor derived from D-Rex so that its isotropic component is identical to the binary system derived in Section 4.2.
-The true elastic structure can be constructed from Equation 1 where $\mathbf{S_I}$ now relates to the small-scale isotropic heterogeneities in the mechanically mixed mantle, and $\mathbf{S_A}$ is the intrinsically anisotropic component computed with D-Rex.
+The true elastic structure can be constructed from equation (1) where $S_I$ now relates to the small-scale isotropic heterogeneities in the mechanically-mixed mantle, and $S_A$ is the intrinsically anisotropic component computed with D-Rex.

-4.4.
-Quantifying the Level of Anisotropy
+4.4 Quantifying the level of anisotropy

 In this section, we define two ways to quantify the level of seismic anisotropy for any given elastic tensor S. The first one is radial anisotropy.
-We project the elastic tensor in terms of an azimuthally averaged VTI medium to obtain a tensor described as in Equation 5.
+We project the elastic tensor in terms of an azimuthally-averaged vertically transverse isotropic (VTI) medium to obtain a tensor described as in equation (5).
 Here, the parameters L and N can be computed from S as follows (Montagner & Nataf, 1986):